manelpuig/rUBot_gopigo_ws/Documentation/2_gopigo_rbpi_control.md

 We have created a launch file to start the node responsible to wall follower process.

+### **Lab Activity**
+You will have to adjust the different parameters to obtain a soft mobement

+To verify the performances, type:

 ```shell
 roslaunch gopigo3_control gopigo3_bringup_hw.launch
 roslaunch gopigo3_control node_wall_follower_gm.launch